Reticulated giraffe: Conservation

-To save the remaining 9,000, or so, Reticulated giraffes, several conservation organizations have been formed.
+To save the remaining 9,000 or so reticulated giraffes, several conservation organizations have been formed.
 One of these organizations is San Diego Zoo Global's "Twiga Walinzi" (meaning Giraffe Guards) initiative.
 Their work includes hiring and training local Kenyans to monitor 120 trail cameras in Northern Kenya (Loisaba Conservancy and Namunyak Wildlife Conservancy) that capture footage of wild giraffes and other Kenyan wildlife; developing a photo ID database so individual giraffes can be tracked; informing rangers of poaching incidents and removing snares; caring for orphaned giraffes; and educating communities about giraffe conservation.
+Their numbers remain stable within reserves.

 In captivity

-Along with the Rothschild's giraffe, the reticulated giraffe is the most common giraffe found in zoos.
+Along with the Rothschild's and the Masai giraffe, the Reticulated giraffe is among the most-commonly seen in zoos.
 The Cheyenne Mountain Zoo in Colorado Springs, Colorado is said to have the largest reticulated giraffe herd in North America.
 Reticulated and Rothschild's giraffes have been bred together in the past.
 This was done because it was thought that the giraffe subspecies interbred in the wild.
 However, research published in 2016 found that they do not.
 Nevertheless, some zoos are still interbreeding them.

-A few zoos have distinct Rothschild's giraffe or reticulated giraffe herds.
-The San Diego Zoo Safari Park, Bronx Zoo, and Chester Zoo have solely Rothschild's giraffes.
-The Cheyenne Mountain Zoo, Busch Gardens Tampa, the Maryland Zoo, Omaha's Henry Doorly Zoo, the Louisville Zoo, and the Binder Park Zoo have solely reticulated giraffes.
+Few zoos or parks keep distinct, separate herds of Masai, Rothschild's and Reticulated giraffes; all three can be seen at the San Diego Zoo (California) and its second facility, the San Diego Zoo Safari Park, while the Bronx Zoo (New York), Wildlife Safari (Oregon) and the UK's Chester Zoo have solely Rothschild's giraffes.
+The Cheyenne Mountain Zoo (Colorado), Busch Gardens Tampa (Florida), the Maryland Zoo (Baltimore), Omaha's Henry Doorly Zoo (Nebraska), the Louisville Zoo (Kentucky) and the Binder Park Zoo (Michigan) have solely Reticulated giraffes.

+In popular culture

+The Madagascar trilogy by DreamWorks Animation features a reticulated giraffe named Melman voiced by David Schwimmer.
+In the sequel Madagascar: Escape 2 Africa and Madly Madagascar, they also feature other reticulated giraffes that resemble Melman.